 Ein Ovdat is a stratum spring – some of the rainwater which descends from the heights seeps through the fissures in the horizontal strata of the chalk, lime, and flint until they reach an impervious layer.
-Water flows along this stratum like groundwater.
+Water flows along with this stratum like groundwater.
 The water breaks through as a spring in places where the stratum is exposed due to erosion by the river.

-The Ladder Route
+The Ladder Trail

 There is a giant bell-shaped cave at the end of the steps which contains numerous nesting places used by rock doves.
-At the end of the route we can catch a bird’s eye view of Ein Ovdat before turning towards the poplar grove.
+At the end of the route, we can catch a bird’s eye view of Ein Ovdat before turning towards the poplar grove.

 The Euphrates poplar trees will already be familiar to us from the starting point of the route, next to Ein Mor.
-The path starts to climb from here leading to quarried steps and two iron ladders.
+The path starts to climb from here, leading to quarried steps and two iron ladders.

 We will climb the quarried steps and will see a narrow path pointing to the north before the first ladder.
-We can follow this path which leads to one of the caves cut out of the cliff side.
+We can follow this path, which leads to one of the caves cut out of the cliff side.
 These caves were formed to serve as isolation chambers for Byzantine monks.
 One of the caves contains a Greek inscription which addresses Theodoros, who was known as the patron of the city of Ovdat, which is located around three kilometers south of this point.

 And here is a short video from Ein Avdat my Dad prepared after his last visit:

 When thinking about the desert, this is not what comes to mind.
-And, in my opinion, this is one of the most beautiful trails in Israel.
+And, in my opinion, this is one of the most spectacular trails in Israel.
 That is why I included it in my top 10 National Parks And Nature Reserves in Israel.

-If you are looking for a half day trip in the desert then visiting both Ein Avdat and Avdat National Parks can be perfect.
+If you are looking for a half day trip in the desert then visiting both Ein Avdat and Avdat National Park can be perfect.
 The combination of nature and archeology makes the tour exciting and versatile.
 And the closeness makes it comfortable to travel.